Comparison

 - - Need Mermaid diagrams and syntax highlighting

-- - Value speed over collaboration features
+- - Prioritize terminal publishing over collaboration features

 - - Want auto-generated table of contents